model-initiative/model_initiative/model_initiative/tools/readme.txt

-This folder contains scripts and function that are neceaary to run specific experiments, models, or detectors.
+This folder contains scripts and function that are necessary to run specific experiments, models, or detectors.
 Nothing in here is of general relevance.